LOCATION

 DUVAL LOOP BUS

-For an easy and free way to get around Key West, hop on the Duval Loop bus!
+For an easy and inexpensive way ($1/ride or $4/day) to get around Key West, hop on the Duval Loop bus!
 The Duval Loop is a bus route runs from the Gulf to the Atlantic adjacent to Key West’s world-famous main street lined with shops, bars, restaurants and all more.
 Hop off to go explore the island and hop back on to get to a new adventure.
 The Duval Loop bus runs every 15 minutes from 10am-midnight and every 30 minutes from 6am-10am.
-Check out the Real-time bus tracker.
+Check out the Real-time bus tracker. *Please note, Duval Loop will be ending service at the end of 2025.

 In Season: (Christmas through Easter) – 7 days a week